Getting started with branding

 You can use our Branding feature to white label and customise your TicketCo event page, subdomain and tickets.
 Getting your white labelling right can help you promote your organisation and your brand, so it's worth spending a bit of time on this.

 Branding is a feature we will have to activate for you, so send us an email here and we will assist.
-Please note that it is currently free to use, but might become a paid feature, you can get in touch with us for a price offer.
+Please note that it is a paid feature, you can get in touch with us for a price offer.

 Those that use the feature most successfully tend to be those who have some experience in web design, graphic design and digital marketing.
 We therefore suggest that you contact someone with experience in these fields if you are unsure of your branding design.

 Setting up branding

 You will find this feature under Organizer settings, in a tab on the left hand side:

 You will be able to name your branding set up, and set it as the default branding on your page:

 You can also copy the branding, edit, and delete it when you like.
 You may wish to have a few different branding setups, so that you have a default branding for the majority of your events, and then some specialised branding for a couple of specific events.

 To override your default branding on your individual events, simply select the relevant branding setup under the Branding menu under Event Details:

 This can be a very useful feature if you want to customise your branding to fit in with the specific theme e.g. a Christmas or Halloween event.
 If your event is an opening concert for a new album release, then you might want your event branding to coincide with the album design.
 Perhaps you have a new sponsor for the specific event, and want to incorporate their logos and colours into your branding.
 The possibilities are endless!